CMHAAorg/cmhaa-website/site/content/_index.md

     stacked_cta_link: /membership/
     stacked_cta_text: More about membership
     stacked_image_caption: ""
+  - type: callout-image-text-cta
+    callout_image: img/istock-1180926063-test.jpg
+    callout_description: >-
+      **Place people first**\

+      We recognise mental health as essential to our people’s ability to thrive in the workplace and beyond.

+      **Walk our talk**\

+      We practice what we preach within the organisations that we lead, and we share our learnings along the way.

+      **Tread carefully**\

+      We acknowledge that we don’t have all the answers, and we are taking our time to do things well.
+    callout_title: Our member principles
+    callout_cta_link: /membership/
+    callout_cta_text: More on what it means to be a member
   - type: feature-member-stories
     feat_member_intro: Why does mental health matter?
 Read our members' stories and find out.
     feat_member: